Prague Castle, Golden Lane, Charles Bridge and Astronomical Clock

 4. Prague Astronomical Clock

 Majestically soaring over the city, the fairy-tale Prague Castle rises as the ultimate highlight of the Czech capital.
-Together with the other famous landmarks such as Charles Bridge and the Astronomical Clock, it is some of the top sights that really are must-sees when you visit Prague.
-And don’t forget to enter the Golden Lane inside the Prague Castle grounds, a picture-postcard tiny street with a fascinating past.
+Prague Castle is one of the Czech Republic’s most historically significant landmarks and remains the symbolic heart of Prague.
+And do not forget to enter the Golden Lane within the Prague Castle grounds, a tiny picture-postcard street with a fascinating past.

-What is the history behind and why have these sights gained so much fame and worldwide attention?
+What is the history behind these sights and why have they gained so much fame and worldwide attention?

 The Romanesque Basilica of Saint George | Photo: Travel In Culture